Kwartzl8/dHvA_simulations2023/Documentation of OrbitData class.md

 #### Visualization

 - `plot_freq_vs_angle_3d(df, zdata_name, freq_cos_flag, plot_title, limits)`: Creates a 3D scatter plot of frequency vs angle, the z-axis variable can be chosen by the user out of the columns of the `df.data` table.
-- `plot_torque_vs_field(df, Bmin, Bmax, BinvStep, angle, invert_B, plot_title)`: Plots torque vs magnetic field at the angle closest to the one given.
+- `plot_torque_vs_field(df, selected_angles, invert_B, plot_title, limits)`: Plots torque vs magnetic field at the angles closest to the ones given.
 It can also plot torque vs inverse magnetic field (in which the periodicity of dHvA oscillations is apparent) if the option `invert_B` is set to `true`.
 - `plot_FFT(df, freq_cos_flag, plot_title, scaling, save_fig, filename, limits)`: Plots the Fourier transform of torque.

 #### Derivative Calculation